davidwhogg/CorrelationFunctionEstimator/README.md

-# CosmologicalGradient
+# CorrelationFunctionEstimator

-Determine the gradient in the correlation function (and cosmological parameters) by building sensible generalized correlation-function estimators.
+Generalized the standard correlation-function estimator to estimate the parameters of more complex functional forms for the correlation function.

 ## Authors:
 - **David W. Hogg** *(NYU) (MPIA) (Flatiron)*